xiix0/scam/README.md

-Extreme fear can neither fight nor fly.
+My only love sprung from my only hate!
+Too early seen unknown, and known too late!
-		-- William Shakespeare, "The Rape of Lucrece"
+		-- William Shakespeare, "Romeo and Juliet"